Fired? Leave Your Job With Grace And Dignity

 Take care that you don’t burn any bridges on the way out the door.
 When future employment opportunities arise, your former manager will most likely be called for a reference.
 Generally it is not your manager who answers the telephone, if you walk out name-calling and leave the office in an uproar, it is a picture not easily forgotten.
 You do not want your prospective employer to hear negative comments from receptionists and other gatekeepers.
 Think about the stories and snickers that you hear today about some former employee.
 Bad behavior is slowly forgotten; in some cases it is never forgotten.
-Bad financial times will not cloud memories.
+Bad financial times will not cloud memories, they make them sharper.

-- Don’t send your boss an e-mail and then walk out the door.
+- Don’t send your boss a nasty e-mail before walking out of the door.

 - Don’t walk out in the middle of a workday never to return.

 - Don’t say nasty things before you go.

 - Don’t take anything from your desk that does not belong to you personally.
 If you purchased an item with office money, it belongs to the office.

 - Don't talk about your former boss in a negative way.
-Under no circumstances should you bad-mouth your boss while in an interview.
-You will not gain points, since your reasons may sound like excuses.
-"I had to leave because my boss was so incompetent"; "I left because he had it in for me"; "She had favorites".
+Under no circumstances should you bad-mouth your former boss while in an interview.
+You will not gain points.
+"I had to leave because my boss was so incompetent"; "I left because she/he had it in for me"; "She had favorites".
 While some or all of this may be true, keep it to yourself.

 The best action is to leave as quietly as possible.
 Later, you’ll be glad that you took the high road.